Online Colleges in Wisconsin

 - Hearing & Visually Handicapped Student Grant – Need-based aid for students with a severe or profound hearing or visual impairment; $250-1800

-- Academic Excellence Scholarship (AES) – For high school seniors with the highest GPA in each public and private school in the state; $2250 per year
+- Academic Excellence Scholarship (AES) – For high school seniors with the highest GPA in each public and private school in the state; Up to $2250 per year

-- Technical Excellence Scholarship (TES) – For high school seniors who have demonstrated the highest level of proficiency in technical education and will attend a school in the WTCS; $2250 per year
+- Technical Excellence Scholarship (TES) – For high school seniors who have demonstrated the highest level of proficiency in technical education and will attend a school in the WTCS; up to $2250 per year

 Another way to help pay for college is through scholarships.
 Private scholarships are awarded for all sorts of things – race, religion, gender, athletic or artistic abilities, unique talents, intended major, life experiences, etc. Scholarship search sites like Fastweb.com make it easy to find scholarships.
 Just enter some basic information about yourself and the site will match you with dozens of scholarships you may be eligible for.